 In contrast, the length of the post-naming analysis window was related to infant age and was also found to modulate mispronunciation sensitivity.
 Younger infants may take longer to reliably identify the target image, and as a result the length of the post-naming time window analyzed may be longer in younger infants.
-This was born out in the meta-analysis: studies that tested younger infants used a longer post-naming analysis window.
+This was borne out in the meta-analysis: studies that tested younger infants used a longer post-naming analysis window.
 Longer post-naming analysis windows, however, resulted in a smaller effect size for mispronunciation sensitivity.
 Critically, the developmental trajectory of mispronunciation sensitivity changed depending on the length of the post-naming analysis window.
 Longer analysis windows resulted in decreasing or no change in mispronunciation sensitivity, while shorter analysis windows resulting in increasing mispronunciation sensitivity.
 Given a set of mispronunciation sensitivity data, a conclusion regarding the development of mispronunciation sensitivity would be different depending on the length of the post-naming analysis window.

 Unlike the timing variables, the origin of a potential relationship between the type of dependent variable calculated and mispronunciation sensitivity is much less clear.
 The majority of studies created a Difference Score, subtracting pre-naming phase PTL from that of post-naming phase PTL, while the remaining studies compared pre-naming PTL with post-naming PTL (Pre vs. Post) or analyzed post-naming PTL alone (Post).
 Both the Difference Score and the Pre vs. Post dependent variables consider pre-naming phase baseline preferences for the target compared to distractor image, but were found to differentially modulate mispronunciation sensitivity.
 There was no difference in mispronunciation sensitivity between the Post and Difference Score dependent variables, but in comparison to Post, studies that reported the Pre vs. Post dependent variable had lower effect sizes for mispronunciation sensitivity.
 Furthermore, studies reporting the Pre vs. Post dependent variable showed decreasing mispronunciation sensitivity with age, while studies reporting a Difference Score or Post dependent variable showed an increase.
 Similar to the length of the post-naming time window analyzed, given a set of mispronunciation sensitivity data, a conclusion regarding the development of mispronunciation sensitivity would be different depending on the choice of dependent variable.

+Recommendations to establish analysis standards

 A lack of a field standard can have serious consequences, as our analyses show.
 Depending on which analysis time window (see Figure 5) or dependent variable (see Figure 6) we focus on, we find support for any of the three possible trajectories of mispronunciation sensitivity.
-On the one hand, this limits the conclusions we can draw.
+On the one hand, this limits the conclusions we can draw regarding our key research question.
 Without access to the full datasets or analysis code of the studies included in this meta-analysis, it is difficult to pinpoint the exact role played by these data analysis choices.
 On the other hand, this finding emphasizes that current practices of free, potentially ad hoc choices regarding data analyses are not sustainable if the field wants to move towards quantitative evidence for theories of language development.